-While I can’t claim that it’ll trump those tourism beasts, Bratislava is hardly worthy of dismissal.
-There’s plenty of charm here—both outward and hidden—that’ll surprise you if you enter with an open mind.
+While I can’t claim that it’ll trump other more popular cities in Central Europe, the top tourist attractions in Bratislava are hardly worthy of dismissal either.
+There’s plenty of charm among the top points of interest in Bratislava—both outward and hidden—that’ll surprise you if you enter with an open mind.

-Let yourself slowly fall for the Slovak capital with these best things to do in Bratislava…
+Not sure what to do in Bratislava?
+Let yourself slowly fall for the Slovak capital with this guide to the the best places to visit in Bratislava…

 Table of Contents

-- What to do in Bratislava: The top attractions & best places to visit
+- What to do in Bratislava: Top attractions & best places to visit

 - Wander aimlessly in Old Town